 How the Universe Becomes Self-Aware

-A Philosophical and Phenomenological Framework
+A Contemplative and Philosophical Framework

 Abstract